buffer/thug/doc/source/api.rst

             """
             run_remote

-            This method should be invoked by 'run' method for URL analysis
+            This method should be invoked by 'analyze' method for URL analysis

             @param url: URL to analyze
             @type url: C{str}